 The typical day hikes consist of walking short distances at a slow pace, with gentle elevation gains.
-Most people would not consider these days as strenuous, but light and enjoyable.
+Most experienced hikers would not consider these days as strenuous, but light and enjoyable.
 Summit night is a different story.
 It will be difficult for almost everyone.

 This final ascent is different from the usual routine for a few reasons.
 It starts with being woken up around midnight.
 So you do not get a full night’s sleep beforehand.
 In other words, you begin at a disadvantage – sleep deprived.
 Secondly, because it is the middle of the night, it is dark.
 You won’t be able to really see what is around you and where you are going.
 Your guides lead the way and you follow.
 A headlamp illuminates the path just a few steps in front of you.
 In the distance, you can see other headlamps far above and become disheartened about the effort required.

 Third, it is cold.
 The climb to the summit puts you into the arctic ecological zone, where no plants or animals live.
-As you might guess, the arctic region is cold.
+As you might guess, the arctic region can be freezing.
 And because this final ascent is done in the early morning hours, well before sunrise, the temperature can easily be below zero degrees with wind chill.
 This might sound terrifying but with the appropriate layers of clothing and accessories, you will be fine.
-Most people wear four layers on top and three layers on bottom, along with hat, gloves and gaiters.
+Most people wear four or five layers on top and three layers on bottom, along with hat, gloves and gaiters.
 The wind and cold need to be endured for about 6-7 hours.
 It warms up quickly when the sun rises.

 The elevation gain is around 4,000 feet, followed by a 9,000 feet descent.
 This can take between 10 to 14 hours, or for some, even longer.
 In the moment, you might wish you were at home, resting on your comfy sofa.
 Don’t fret.
 Step by step, inch by inch, you will make it.
 Many people say it is the hardest thing they’ve ever done.
 But the effort required is what makes it worthwhile.
 In the end, climbing Kilimanjaro is something to be proud of because you endured this hardship, pushed on, and ultimately succeeded.